prasidh09/CSE-535---Chord-Distributed-Hash-Table/README.md

 CSE 535 : Chord Distributed Hash Table
 ======================================

-Properties of chord proved in TLA:
+Properties of chord proved in TLA using assertions:

-- “Ordered appendages” conveys the message that members are ordered correctly within an appendage.
+- “Ordered appendages” which conveys the message that members are ordered correctly within an appendage.

-- The invariant “Valid Successor List” claims that if ‘v’ and ‘w’ are members, and if w’s successor list skips over ‘v’, then ‘v’ is not in the successor list of any immediate antecedent of ‘w’.
+- “Valid Successor List” which claims that if ‘v’ and ‘w’ are members, and if w’s successor list skips over ‘v’, then ‘v’ is not in the successor list of any immediate antecedent of ‘w’.